 - motivated, as they may have to work in difficult conditions, such as outdoors in bad weather

 - able to work independently or as part of a team

 - friendly, patient and helpful, as they deal with the public

 - knowledgeable about first aid.

 You have to be very self-motivated and enjoy working by yourself because a lot of the time you will be working alone.

 Useful experience for rangers includes:

-- volunteer conservation work
+- doing volunteer conservation work with a group

 - taking online courses run by the Department of Conservation

 - outdoor experience such as tramping, camping or farming